 Cannabis contains antibacterial agents

 For some time now, it has been known that marijuana has some cannabinoids that are antibacterial.
 The potential of these cannabinoids to address the scourge of antibiotic resistance is still under investigation, but the results are promising.
 These antibacterial cannabinoids include all the five major cannabinoids.
 These are cannabidiol, cannabichromene, cannabigerol, delta-9-tetrahydrocannabinol, and cannabinol.
 These have shown some potency against Methicillin-resistant Staphylococcus aureus (MRSA) strains that are clinically relevant.
-This discovery makes cannabinoids a newer discovered antibiotic in this tough times.
+This discovery makes cannabinoids a newer discovered antibiotic in these tough times.

 The bacteria studied were, however, remarkably tolerant to the prenyl moiety (in normal cannabinoids) compared to the n-pentyl moiety (abnormal cannabinoids).
 The modification of the cannabinoids by methylation and acetylation of certain phenolic hydroxyls, introducing the second prenyl moiety and esterifying the carboxylic groups of pre-cannabinoids were actually detrimental for the antibacterial activity.
 This was the case from the research conducted in Università del Piemonte Orientale in Italy.